What is the difference between food intolerance and food allergy?

 The body’s inflammatory response in this circumstance can vary from mild to severe and can affect one or more systems in the body, such as the digestive system, respiratory system or the skin.
 In extreme cases, the immune system triggers a response throughout the whole body, resulting in a systemic reaction (anaphylaxis) which is potentially fatal.

-Unlike allergy, food intolerance usually involves a delayed biological reaction which, although often uncomfortable and unpleasant, is not life threatening.
-Food intolerance is far more common, affecting roughly 45% of the population*
+Unlike allergy, food intolerance which is generally more common usually involves a delayed biological reaction which, although often uncomfortable and unpleasant, is not life threatening.

 Causes of food intolerance